Mindful Eating: A Path to a Healthy Body Class 6 Question Answer Science Chapter 3

 Question 6.

 Reshma had trouble seeing things in dim light.
-The doctor tested here eye-sight and prescribed a particular vitamin supplement.
-He also advised to include a few food items in her diet.
+The doctor tested her eyesight and prescribed a particular vitamin supplement.
+He also advised her to include a few food items in her diet.

 (i) Which deficiency disease is she suffering from?